-3 Connect the LAN, WAN, and management ports as required for the network configuration and mode that you configured.

-4 With Symantec Web Gateway service disabled, try to access the Internet from a computer in the LAN.

-You should be able to access the Internet.
-The bypass LEDs on the back of the Symantec Web Gateway appliance should be on.

-See "Connections, ports, and indicators on the Symantec Web Gateway appliance" on page 41.

-5 In the Web GUI, click Administration > Configuration > Operating Mode, and then check Service Enabled to enable Symantec Web Gateway.
+- Connect the LAN, WAN, and management ports as required for the network configuration and mode that you configured. - See "Port connections for typical network configurations" on page 27. - With Symantec Web Gateway service disabled, try to access the Internet from a computer in the LAN. - You should be able to access the Internet.
+The bypass LEDs on the back of the Symantec Web Gateway appliance should be on. - See "Connections, ports, and indicators on the Symantec Web Gateway appliance" on page 43. - In the Web GUI, click Administration > Configuration > Operating Mode, and then check Service Enabled to enable Symantec Web Gateway.

-See "Post-installation tasks" on page 50.
+See "Post-installation tasks" on page 52.